turboapps/docs/getting_started/what_is_turbo/getting_started.md

 Turbo allows you to package applications and their dependencies into a lightweight, isolated virtual environment called a "container."
 Containerized applications can then be run on any Windows machine that has Turbo installed, no matter the underlying infrastructure.
 This eliminates installs, conflicts, breaks, and missing dependencies.

-Turbo containers are built on top of the Spoon Virtual Machine, an *application virtualization* engine that provides lightweight namespace isolation of core operating system objects such as the filesystem, registry, process, networking, and threading subsystems.
+Turbo containers are built on top of the Turbo Virtual Machine, an *application virtualization* engine that provides lightweight namespace isolation of core operating system objects such as the filesystem, registry, process, networking, and threading subsystems.

 ### Why use Turbo?